Book summary: Reluctant Capitalists: Bookselling and the Culture of Consumption, by Laura J. Miller

 Briefly, the major transformation of book retailing was foreshadowed by major department stores (e.g. Macy’s) not only stocking some books, but carefully selecting which ones to stock as popular loss leaders in cheap formats (mass market paperback, vs. trade paperback or hardcopy).
 Other retailers and publishers fought against discounting, but legally there wasn’t much they could do, both for antitrust reasons and because Macy’s could simply buy books at retail and resell them at a loss under the First Purchase rule.

 With the rise of suburban shopping malls, which concentrated lots of buyers in places where space was cheap, arose the chain discount stores.
 These were aligned with the “consumer is king” philosophy (and overwhelmingly targeted women, by then the well-educated main shoppers and often financial decision-makers of households).
-American retailing was increasingly coalescing around the idea of “value for money”, and chain stores’ centralized buying allowed economies of scale and discounts, but also led to homogeneity in offerings and store layouts, with standardized promotion of a few big sellers chain-wide, often heavily discounted and subsidized by “co-marketing” in which publishers pay for display/shelf space.
+American retailing was increasingly coalescing around the idea of “value for money”, and chain stores’ centralized buying allowed new economies of scale and discounts.
+But this same focus on scale also led to homogeneity in offerings and store layouts, with standardized promotion of a few big sellers chain-wide, often heavily discounted and subsidized by “co-marketing” in which publishers pay for display/shelf space.
 This strategy means profit must be made at the margins by scrutinizing consumer analytics to determine not only what to stock but what to push publishers to publish.
 And unlike neighborhood/independent bookstores in which the proprietor might have personal relationships with customers, know their tastes, and so on, chain store transactions were anonymous and conducted by staff who usually were paid little and weren’t particularly literary.
 Independent bookstores, publishers, and distributors tried to resist this formula (as they had tried to resist Macy’s discounting, and would try to resist Amazon later), but so much volume came through these channels that publishers could not afford to alienate them.
 (Similar “massification” was happening in franchise fast-food restaurants, “urban renewal” megaprojects, and processed foods.)

 The chain stores aimed to provide a comforting, uniform atmosphere in which “middle American” consumers wouldn’t feel intimidated by the elitism of being among books.
 They borrowed display and marketing strategies from successful superstores in other segments (food, electronics, etc.), with a level of data-driven marketing never before used in book retailing.
 At the same time, the stores wanted to retain some credibility with “serious” readers, so they kept indie and backlist books on their shelves that they never expected to sell, but needed to create an ambience and retain some credibility with “serious” readers.
 An ironic result of trying to play both sides of this is that chains attract fewer low-income readers than independent bookstores, despite offering lower prices.